tnebooks/12th-biology/content.en/zoology/reproductive-health/_index.md

 In order to prevent female foeticide and infanticide, Government of India has taken various steps like **PCPNDT Act** (Pre-Conception and Pre-Natal Diagnostic Technique Act-1994) enacted to ban the identification of sex and to prevent the use of prenatal diagnostic techniques for selective abortion.
 Various measures are taken by the Government to ensure survival, provision of better nutrition, education, protection and empowerment of girls by eliminating the differences in the sex ratio, infant mortality rate and improving their nutritional and educational status. **POCSO Act** (Prevention Of Children from Sexual Offences), **Sexual harassment at workplace** (Prevention, prohibition and redressal) Act and the changes in the Criminal law based

-Globally, about 800 women die every day of preventable causes related to pregnancy

-and childbirth; 20 per cent of these women are from India.
-Similarly India's infant mortality rate was 44 per 1,000 live.
-Although, India has witnessed dramatic growth over the last two decades, maternal mortality still remains high as in comparison to many developing nations. **_source:_** _http://unicef.in_

-XII Std Zoology Chapter 3 EM.indd 33 18/12/2021 14:48:57